mdblabs/solarus-online/README.md

 - [ ] TODO - Review README

-Solarus Online is an unnoficcial Solarus Engine fork where online capabilities are added to the original engine.
+Solarus Online is an unoficcial Solarus Engine fork where online capabilities are added to the original engine.

 ### THIS IS A WORK IN PROGRESS